 The poverty reducing effect of additional subsidy to the low income deciles is moderate but important.
 Therefore, as a final step, we analyze the effect of different policy scenarios on the poverty headcount index of the urban versus rural areas.
 Panel A and B of Table 13 present these results.
 It is clear from these two panels that the Targeted Subsidy Program substantially benefits the rural areas.
 In the Baseline case (as well as scenario one), the Targeted Subsidy Program reduces the poverty headcount ratio in the rural areas by about 21 percentage points (for the Consumable Income) as opposed to only 7 percentage points in the urban areas.
-By removing the subsidy from the top deciles and allocating it to the bottom deciles (in scenarios two and three), the marginal contribution of the Targeted Subsidy Program to headcount poverty index increases from about 21.4 percentage points in the Baseline case to about 23.4 and 25.4 percentage points in scenarios two and three respectively.
+By removing the subsidy from the top deciles and allocating it to the bottom deciles (in scenarios two and three), the marginal contribution of this program to reducing poverty in rural areas increases more.
+In the rural areas, the marginal contribution of the Targeted Subsidy Program to headcount poverty index increases from about 21.4 percentage points in the Baseline case to about 23.4 and 25.4 percentage points in scenarios two and three respectively.
 In the Urban areas, the marginal contribution increases from 7.3 percentage points to only 7.9 and 8.2 in these two scenarios.